greggman/HappyFunTimes/docs/unity/multi-machine.md

 *   `--hft-url`

-    This specifies the URL of the machine running HappyFunTimes.
-Only one machine should run HappyFunTimes.
+    This specifies the URL of the machine running the server.
+This is the machine that doesn't have a `--hft-url` specified.

-    If you're really setting up an installation you probably want to make sure your router always gives the machine running HappyFunTimes the same IP addess.
+    If you're really setting up an installation you probably want to make sure your router always gives the machine running the server the same IP addess.
 Consult your router's manual for how to do this.

+    Also note you can run the server on it's own machine and set `--hft-master` to another machine.
+In other words for our example of 3 machine above adding a 4 macihne just for the server.
+You'd set `--hft-master` to some other machine (see below) and you'd just never switch any players to that machine.
+The advantage to doing that is with the 3 machine example above one machine is doing double duty.
+It's running both one of the games AND it's running the server.
+By adding a 4th machine the 3 machines running games just run games and the 4th machine is only the server.

+    Whether this is important I have no idea. if the machines are low-powered like Mac-Minis or Intel NUCs or Raspberry PIs then maybe it is important.
+You'll have to test.

 *   `--hft-master`

-    This tells HappyFunTimes which machine should receive new players.
-By default the first game to connect to HappyFunTimes will receive the players unless you pass in `--hft-master`.
+    This tells the server which machine should receive new players.
+By default the game the server is on will receive the players first unless you pass in `--hft-master` to some other machine.

-    If you setup an installation with 10 machines and turn the power on you probably have no idea which machine will boot fastest and connect to HappyFunTimes first so you need to tell HappyFunTimes which machine should receive new players.

-    Of course if you'd like them to be randomly assigned then setup some logic in your `InitializeNetPlayer` function that if the player just connect randomly picks a game id and sends them to that game.
+    Of course if you'd like them to be randomly assigned then setup some logic in your `InitializeNetPlayer` function for a player that just connected randomly picks a game id and `SwitchGame` sends them to that game.

 ## Custom Command Line Arguments

-If you look in the sample above in `Assets/HappyFunTimes/Scripts/LevelSettings.cs` you can see some code like this
+If you look in the sample above in `Assets/HappyFunTimes/Scripts/MutliMachineLevelSettings.cs` you can see some code like this

     void Awake()